Toe to Toe

-Toe to Toe are an Australian hardcore band from Sydney, New South Wales, Australia.
+Toe to Toe is an Australian hardcore band from Sydney, New South Wales, Australia.
 The band was most prominent in the Australian hardcore scene during the 1990s, touring and recording less frequently by the 2000s.
-They have been described as "one of the best hardcore outfits ever to grace the planet" by Punknews.org.
+It have been described as "one of the best hardcore outfits ever to grace the planet" by Punknews.org.

 Influence and style

 Toe to Toe's stated aim is "to reintroduce the sounds and ethics of 80's hardcore punk", having been influenced by the emergence of the Washington, D.C. hardcore band Bad Brains, Portland hardcore band Poison Idea and later, New York hardcore bands such as Agnostic Front and Sick of it All.
-They have tried to distance themselves from the metal and pop aspects of punk.
-The band's name itself, including much of their lyrical content and album artwork reference boxing terms to match the aggressive musical style.
+It has tried to distance itself from the metal and pop aspects of punk.
+The band's name itself, including much of its lyrical content and album artwork, reference boxing terms to match the aggressive musical style.